startinmerc/strange-fauna/README.md

 ---

 ### To Do:
-* add cart total to redux state.cart
-* add length to cart/wish?
 * change cart to [{id:-,quantity:-},...]
  * update reducer
  * update actions
  * implement on details page
  * default 1 on click in card
+* all components to fncs
+ * HOOKS!
+* Wishlist renders ProductList?
+* REview semantic HTML